WBBSE Solutions For Class 8 Maths Arithmetic Chapter 2 Pictograph And Pie Chart

 Pictograph and Pie Chart Introduction

-When we receive some data in a haphazard way we feel difficulty in studying and comparing it.
+When we randomly receive some data we feel difficulty in studying and comparing it.
 But when the data are arranged in systematic order and represented through figures/pictures we can understand it easily.
 For this purpose, drawing pictographs plays an important role in communicating various information as well as comparing different data with others.
-Pictograph is used in magazine and newspapers to make the representation interesting to the readers.
 Let us draw some pictographs.

 Drawing of pictographs